-This section presents an analysis of claims investigated by "Claim Status."
+This section presents an analysis of claims investigated by claim status.
 Claim status categories are:

-- 1. Closed Eligible-Claims that have been investigated and determined to be eligible for funding. - Denied-Claims that have 2.
-Closed investigated and determined not to be eligible for funding.
-These claims have been closed without any payments from the USTIF. - 3.
-Closed Withdrawn-Claims that have been partially investigated and, by mutual agreement between the tank owner/operator and the USTIF, have been withdrawn.
-In most instances, the claims are withdrawn because the covered cleanup costs do not exceed the deductible.

-- 4. Open Pending-Claims that are currently being investigated.
+- Closed Eligible Claims that have been investigated and determined to be eligible for funding. - Closed Denied Claims that have been investigated and determined not to be eligible for funding.
+These claims have been closed without any payments from the USTIF. - Closed Withdrawn Claims that have been partially investigated and, by mutual agreement between the tank owner/operator and the USTIF, have been withdrawn.
+In most instances, the claims are withdrawn because the covered cleanup costs do not exceed the deductible. - Open Pending Claims that are currently being investigated.
 Reserves have been established on these claims.
-The reserves represent the current estimate of site remediation cost. - 5.
-Open Eligible-Claims that have investigated and determined to be eligible.
+The reserves represent the current estimate of site remediation cost. - Open Eligible Claims that have been investigated and determined to be eligible.
 Cleanup/remediation is in progress.
-The reserve figures on these files include payments and projected future costs of cleanup/remediation. - 6.
-Appealed-Includes claims that have been investigated and determined in whole or in part not to be eligible for funding, but the tank owner/operator filed an official appeal.
+The reserve figures on these files include payments and projected future costs of cleanup/remediation. - Appealed Includes claims that have been investigated and determined in whole or in part not to be eligible for funding, but the tank owner/operator filed an official appeal.
 These claims may be open and carry a reserve equal to the projected or known cleanup costs.